Anne Ray Foundation

 - Leeanne Huber - Director of Communications

-The leadership emphasizes "engaged relationships with grantee partners" and long-term partnerships, investing in grantees' leadership, management, and operational capabilities to create sustainable impact.
-The organization's founding philanthropist, Margaret A. Cargill, structured the Anne Ray Foundation as a supporting organization to ensure perpetual support for causes she deeply valued.
+The leadership emphasises "engaged relationships with grantee partners" and long-term partnerships, investing in grantees' leadership, management, and operational capabilities to create sustainable impact.
+The organisation's founding philanthropist, Margaret A. Cargill, structured the Anne Ray Foundation as a supporting organisation to ensure perpetual support for causes she deeply valued.

 Application Process & Timeline